Why do cats get dandruff?

 - thyroid disease;

-If your pet has dandruff on the back near the tail, then there are two options: improper diet and obesity.
-In the first variant, the animal lacks omega-3 and omega-6, essential vitamins and minerals.
-That is why there is a malfunction of the internal organs, problems with the skin, with wool, as a result of which dandruff occurs.
+If your pet has dandruff on the back near the tail, then there are two possible options: poor diet and obesity.
+In the first option, the animal lacks omega-3 and omega-6, essential vitamins and microelements.
+This is why there is a disruption in the functioning of internal organs, problems with the skin and hair, as a result of which dandruff occurs.

-Tail dandruff is common in obese animals, as their plump makes it difficult for them to groom themselves and reach for their tail for personal hygiene.
-In the first case, it is enough to revise the pet's diet, introduce the necessary foods or vitamin and mineral complexes.
-And in the second case, it is necessary to consult a specialist and follow his advice on diet and caring for a cat.
+Tail dandruff is common in obese animals because being overweight makes it difficult for them to groom themselves and reach for their tail to perform personal hygiene.
+In the first case, it is enough to review the pet’s diet, introduce the necessary products or vitamin and mineral complexes.
+And in the second case, it is necessary to consult a specialist and follow his advice on diet and cat care.

 Treatment will depend on the cause of the problem.
-In any case, you must contact your veterinarian.
-At the same time, it is imperative to tell about all the problems of the cat, what it eats, where it walks, how often it is in the sun, what diseases it had, how long have you been doing treatment for fleas, ticks and worms...
-Based on your story and analyzes, the specialist will advise how to treat the animal.
+In any case, you should consult a veterinarian.
+At the same time, you definitely need to tell about all the cat’s problems, what she eats, where she walks, how often she is in the sun, what diseases she had, how long ago you treated her for fleas, ticks and worms.
+Based on your story and tests, the specialist will advise how to treat the animal.

-There are special cat dandruff shampoos that can be found at pet stores to treat the problem.
+To treat the problem, there are special cat anti-dandruff shampoos that can be found in pet stores.
 A good product should include exfoliating agents, an antifungal and antibacterial agent, substances that improve the functioning of the sebaceous glands, and an anti-inflammatory component.
 In addition to shampoo, cats need to purchase a vitamin complex.

 If the animal has not been treated for ticks, worms and fleas for a long time, then it is best to start treatment with this.
 After bathing, you can rinse the animal's fur with a decoction of burdock root and calendula flowers.
-In addition to caring for hair and skin, it is necessary to review the pet's diet.
-Eliminate fatty and sweet foods, add foods with vitamin A.
+In addition to caring for fur and skin, it is necessary to review your pet’s diet.
+Eliminating fatty and sweet foods, adding foods with vitamin A.

 To prevent your animal from suffering from dandruff, follow a few rules:

-- a bowl of clean water must be available at all times;
+- a bowl of clean water should be constantly available;

 - humidification of dry air;